You are seeing this page because you are using an unsupported browser.

 To help reduce the risk of infection and to keep you and our colleagues safe, we have introduced a number of additional measures at the airport.
 We know social distancing won’t always be possible in an airport environment, but we ask you to keep a safe distance between you and other people whenever possible.
 The following other measures are in place to keep you safe:

 If you have booked special assistance, please head to the special assistance area within the check in hall.
 Our colleagues are all equipped with protective clothing and our wheelchairs are cleaned thoroughly after each use.
 Those requiring special assistance are permitted to bring one other non-flying member of the public with them to help them get to the assistance point.
+For more information, check our FAQs for special assistance passengers travelling through the airport.

 The rules on hand luggage have not changed, so please ensure any liquids are in containers of less than 100ml (including hand gel) and placed in a clear plastic bag before entering security.
 Laptops and tablets should also be outside your bag.
 However, in light of COVID-19 some airlines have changed their cabin baggage policy so please check with your airline as there is nowhere to store left luggage.